 - Event logging software

 Advantages and disadvantages of each technique might not be completely clear.
 Video and audio data can capture a lot of data but they are hard to analyze and take a lot of expertise.
-Also care must be taken to be sure that the subject appears in the field of view of the camera (frequently several cameras have to be used).
+Also care must be taken to be sure that the subject appears in the field of view of the camera (frequently many camera have to be used).
 During audio recording, care must be taken to assure that the desired recording is not obscured by noise.
 Event logging software can efficiently capture a lot of data and make analysis easier, but they are either expensive or take time to program.
 My user tests are logging software that I have written; using Java, they have 16 msec time resolutions.
-‘Note taking’ is cheap and effective means of recording observations.
+‘Note taking’ is cheap and effective means of observing.
 Time resolution is lower then event logging because the notes must be handwritten or typed.
 The time resolution can be improved by creating a short hand and programming macros used in a word processor.
-Still you will want to measure tasks that take a longer time to perform, at least 5 seconds.
+So you will want to measure tasks that take a longer time to perform, at least 5 seconds.

 Logging by Notes

 If anyone develops a set of macros for Word or a program for writing notes, please share them with me and the class.
 (See page 245 in Barum’s Usability Testing and Research.)
 The document should help you generate a csv (coma separated variable) file.
 Actually, some other delimiter might be more useful.
-The columns in the log file only should be line number, time stamp, event code and event description.
+The columns in the log file only need to be line number, time stamp, event code and event description.
 So the macro could automatically generate the line number and time stamp after each line return, then all the logger needs to do is type the event code and description.

 You will want a list of event codes.
 How many and what events?
 This depends on the test and the analysis you expect to perform.
 The event code serves two purposes; a short hand for logging and assistance in the analysis.
 So the event codes should be unique single characters that are easy to remember.
 Without too much practice a logger can remember about 5 event codes.
 Not very many, so they can not be too specific, for example ‘h’ = ‘selected the help menu’ or ‘e’ = ‘hit enter key’ might be too specific.
 But if they are two general like ‘c’ = ‘made a command’ or ‘f’ = ‘user made a face’ they might not help too much.
 The description can make the event code more specific.
 For example

-could mean ‘clicked help menu.’
+could mean ‘mouse clicked help menu.’
 As discussed below you will probably have more than one logger.
 So each logger can have their own set of event codes, 3 loggers would approximately total 15 event codes.
 Using multiple log files requires that there is a synchronization event, such as a start event voiced by the test administrator, and then the time stamps can be synchronized across the log files.